 world people eat rice.
 It is said that wild rice is originally from Australia.
 About 13.000 to 8.000 years ago the rice

 With white rice the grain is stripped from the husk, bran and germ.
 That is called the milling of the rice.
 After stripping the rice, the rice is polished by grinding the grains together, this results in a white, shiny grain.
 With the milling and polishing the rice looses nutrients.
-Therefore is white rice often enriched with nutrients like B1, B3 and iron.
+Therefore white rice is sometimes enriched with nutrients like B1, B3 and iron.

 Brown rice is unprocessed rice.
 A lot of nutrients remain in this rice, but this also makes it harder to digest.
 Brown rice has a light nutty flavour.

 This is pre-boiled rice.
-This shortens the cooking time slightly but that is at the expen- se of the taste and nutrients.
-I wouldn’t mind if parboiled rice disappears from the shops.
+Pre-boiling shortens the cooking time slightly but that is at the expense of the taste and nutrients.
+I wouldn’t mind if parboiled rice disappears from the shops entirerly.

-Pandan rice and Jasmin rice are types from Thailand have a long grain and smell delicious.
-Origi- nally the taste comes from the pandanleave.
+Pandan rice and Jasmin rice are types from Thailand, have a long grain and smell delicious.
+Origi- nally the taste comes from the pandan leaf.
 Especially suita- ble for Thai curries and other Asian dishes.

 A long grain rice from the north of India.
 Basmati comes from the Sanskrit “vasmati” (fra- grant).
 Basmati is similar to Pandan, but the grain is longer and drier.
-Delicous with Indian dishes, but it is an easy rice that combines well with many dishes.
+Delicous with Indian dishes, but it is an easy rice that combines well with many other dishes too.

 A Chinese rice which is also known as ‘forbidden rice’ because it was originally reser- ved for the Emperor.
 It is a whole grain rice, firm and rich in flavour with a beautiful dark purple colour.
-It’s hard to pre- pare black rice in an electric rice cooker but is delicious when cooked in the AZUME.
+It’s hard to pre- pare black rice in an electric rice cooker, but delicious when cooked in the AZUME.
 Check out our RECIPE page for a delicious black rice recipe.

 A longgrain rice from Thailand.
-It is similar to Jasmin rice but it hasn’t been milled, so it is a type of brown rice.
+It is similar to Jasmin rice but it hasn’t been milled, so it's actually a type of brown rice.

 The authentic taste of rice

-The rims on the inside of the lid make sure that any steam that condensates will drip nicely on the surface of the rice, which prevents the top layer from drying out.
+The drops on the inside of the lid make sure that any steam that condensates will drip nicely on the surface of the rice, which prevents the top layer from drying out.